Jesse Arreguín: Early life

 Arreguín was born in Fresno, California, and grew up in San Francisco, California.
 His parents and grandparents were farmworkers.
 At age 9 Arreguín became involved in the campaign to change the name of Army Street to Cesar Chavez Street in the historically Latino Mission District of San Francisco.
 Arreguín continued to be involved through efforts against reversing the name change in 1995, described as having "campaigned tirelessly to keep one of the Mission's main thoroughfares named after his idol, Cesar Chavez."

-Arreguín was the first in his family to attend college, and attended the University of California Berkeley.
+Arreguín was the first in his family to attend college, and attended the University of California Berkeley, where he majored in political science.
 While at UC Berkeley he served as the City Affairs Director for the Associated Students of the University of California and was elected to the Berkeley Rent Stabilization board in 2004, serving as chair until 2008.

 Arreguín has also served on the Housing Advisory Commission, Zoning Adjustments Board, and Downtown Area Plan Advisory Committee.

-Berkeley City Councilmember (2008-2016)
+Berkeley City Councilmember (2008–2016)

 From 2008 to 2016 Arreguín served two terms as a Berkeley City Council member representing City Council District 4.
 On the council Arreguín drafted and passed over 300 pieces of legislation.

 He helped increase the city's minimum wage to $15, co-wrote the Downtown Area Plan, passed the Affordable Housing Mitigation Fee used to build affordable housing, created police reform after Black Lives Matter demonstrations, and worked to save the historic Main Post Office.